mmccthomas/Pythonista_games/README.md

 Crossword filling with random words proved particularly challenging, but was mostly successful.
 I would be very interested in any improvements.
+Now using a modification of swordsmith (https://github.com/adamaaronson/swordsmith) with good results.

 Some games, e.g. wordsearch, rely upon touch dragging to select direction and length.